 Palace’s Imposing Structure

 Rafiq had visited the Palace earlier with the President’s Club group.
-I couldn’t make it since my visa had been delayed.
+I couldn’t make it due to visa delays.
 But he was excited to take me and show me the Palace, even if it meant for him to make a second trip there.
 Our bus from Campo Grande station in Lisbon drops us at a stop just in front of the National Palace of Mafra.
 Since we have a Lisboa Card, entry is free.
 ‘Huge, big, humongous, vast, colossal, massive’ are words that cross my mind as we stand in front of the Palace, which is difficult to capture in a single camera frame.
-We are simply awed by the remarkable building whose façade is 220 meters long!
+We are simply awed by the remarkable building’s 220 meters long facade!

 Impressive Façade